kvanbortel/swen-261-team-project/docs/DesignDoc.md

 ![](sonar-random.png)

 4. Accessibility: There are a few changes in our HTML code that would make it more accessible, such as adding `<alt>` tags for images and KeyboardPress alternatives for our Click events.
 These changes would make the website more accessible for users who can’t view images or who don't have access to a mouse or keypad.

+## Future Design Improvements
+1. We should have used an authentication service from the start.
+This would have increased security, and made our job easier for setting username and password requirements, separating create account and login (which we did not do), and managing sessions.
+2. We would like to have used a database rather than a file for storing data.
+We could have stored data in persistent storage rather than memory, greatly decreasing server resource usage.
+This would have allowed for easy sorting and searching of users, as well as efficiently finding calculated data for a user.
+3. AccountDAO is dependent on NeedDAO for checkout.
+On checkout, AccountDAO has to modify the NeedDAO (deleting or decreasing need quantities).
+We believe there may be a more elegant solution, than directly calling the NeedDAO.
+Maybe we could pass a functional interface that is called to checkout a basket, which at runtime would call a NeedDAO but would be replaceable by any other functional interface.
+This interface would be returned by a factory method in NeedDAO (ie NeedDAO.getCashier()) and passed to the AccountDAO constructor.
+This decouples the two DAOs while maintaining the same functionality.

 ## Testing